colelawrence/decipad/apps/docs/docs/quick-start/inline-results.md

 ### Editing Inline Results

-To edit an inline number derived from a calculation, click on it to open the formula bar for editing.
+To edit an inline number derived from a calculation, click on it to open the data drawer for editing.
 Any changes made will be reflected once you exit edit mode.

-**Please note that some inline results cannot be edited**.
-Inline results created by dragging results from Data Views or Column Results only display their formula and cannot be edited, only deleted.